Art with Heart

 All artwork created will be shown throughout western Massachusetts, beginning in July, in different venues throughout 2022 and 2023.
 Please see the schedule below and check back regularly as we hope to add more exhibit locations throughout the year.

-Northampton Center for the Arts, 33 Hawley Street, Northampton – June 2023
+Northampton Center for the Arts, 33 Hawley Street, Northampton – June 2023 with a 25th Anniversary Celebration for The Garden on Friday, June 9, at 5 pm

 To get involved with Art with Heart, or learn more please contact Shelly Bathe Lenn at 413-727-5749 or by email at firstname.lastname@example.org